frederic-perez/AmE-dictionary/data/idioms.md

 __drop the ball__ :dart::seven: To make a mistake, to fail.
 __duck and cover__
 __duck__ :dart::two: __2__ _vt_ To avoid someone or something. _Clare is ducking her responsibility._ _Investment falls short and politicians duck social care reform (again)._ _Duck the blame._
-__dud__ :two::astonished: __1__ Something that does not work as intended, is ineffectual, or is defective. _This car I bought yesterday is a complete dud.
+__dud__ :three::astonished: __1__ Something that does not work as intended, is ineffectual, or is defective. _This car I bought yesterday is a complete dud.
 Its engine won’t even start!_ __2__ Someone who is disappointing or unsuccessful. _He turned out to be a bit of a dud.
 He doesn’t have any plans to get a job—he just wants to watch TV all day._
 __duke it out__ :two::hammer:
 __dumb bunny__ Stupid, silly, or naïve person, usually used in an affectionate or endearing (if condescending) manner. _Oh, my darling!
 You are the sweetest dumb bunny I’ve ever known._
 __dumpster fire__ _slang_ A complete and utter disaster or a completely chaotic situation, likened to a fire in a dumpster, which quickly becomes uncontrollable.
 The phrase can be applied to both situations and people. _As you might imagine, a 17-1 loss was a dumpster fire._